capa46/project/page2.md

 - Previuos analysis of the entities

-- Creation of new triples to fill knowledge gaps
+- Creation of new triples to fill in knowledge gaps

 - Correction of existing data